xregistry/spec/core/spec.md

   differs then an error MUST be generated

 Any error MUST result in the entire request being rejected.

+Deleting a Group MUST delete all Resources and Versions within the Group.

 If one of the referenced Groups can not be found then the server MUST silently ignore this condition and not treat it as an error.